 What if chatbots had eyes?

-Yet bots still come with a multitude of problems for entrepreneurs, especially as it pertains to customer experience.
+Yet chatbots today still come with a multitude of problems for entrepreneurs, especially as it pertains to customer experience.
 Sometimes chatbots fail to deliver user experiences that are as seamless, efficient, and pleasant as hoped.
-And often the reason why is simple: Chatbots cannot see.
+And often the reason why is simple: chatbots cannot see.

 When a customer interacts with a chatbot, the success of the communication is highly dependent on the customer’s ability to accurately describe – and type – the issue at hand.
 The chatbot’s ability to interpret the customer’s phrases, nuances and complex reality is limited as well.
 This carries over into the chatbot’s ability to help the customer solve the problem.
 The bot’s responses are even further limited by a specific pool of words and texts.

 According to a PointSource survey, 59% of customers say bots aren’t getting the job done, because customers are more than text.
 They are emotional, visual creatures who communicate with body language and subtle cues.
 Humans use their eyes and brains to see and visually sense the world around them.
 That’s why we’ve seen a huge spike in visual search engines, video tutorials, and more visual customer assistance.

 For business owners, the difference between visually walking a customer through resolution steps and typing words about mechanical actions is immense.
 Visual engagement reduces frustration and empowers the customer rather than escalates dissatisfaction.

 Early Stage Visual Bot Has Arrived